What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Besides, the experiment revealed the wound-healing effect of the drugs.

-Noted bactericidal action against many microorganisms.
+Noted bactericidal effect against many microorganisms.

-The use of wild rosemary
+Application of wild rosemary

 • antitussives and